Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

    >**Note:** Keep a note of the path as it will be required in the preceding steps.

 1. Go to the Physical Path location specified in the Basic Settings.
-Copy and paste **iisstart.html** file in the same location.
-Rename the new file to **Default.html**.
-RIght click on Default.html file click on **Open With > Notepad** and paste the below code into the same file and save the file.
+Navigate to the `File explore` from the botton then Copy and paste **iisstart.html** file in the same location.
+Rename the new file to **Default**.
+RIght click on Default.html file click on **Open With > Notepad** and delete the existing content then paste the below code into the same file and save the file.

     ```
     <html>